dongx-duan/caffe_related/cuda_config.md

 sudo ln -s libcudnn.so.7.0 libcudnn.so
 sudo ldconfig -v | grep cudnn
 ```

+cudnn v5:
+download cudnn-7.5-linux-x64-v5.0-ga.tgz from Nvidia developer website.
+The install process is the same as above except file names.

 #### 4 Install Cuda-Toolkit to enable nvcc
 ```